brianhorizongrt/devlog/grid-row-col/index.md

 date: "01.01.2025"
 ---

-Row and col using css module, a lightweight and efficient solution without using Antd, I just created some basic props &nbsp;
+Row and col using css module, a lightweight and efficient solution without using Antd, I just created some basic props.

-Row.tsx
+&nbsp;

+*Row.tsx*
 ```typescript
 import React from "react";